ati07/backbone-experiment/Notes.md

 ### undelegateEvents:
  - It's unbind all event which is bind with View.

+# Sync #

+ - Backbone Sync is responsible for the keep syncing models with server.
+Sync uses the CRUD operation with AJAX request, but we can override with custom behavior.

+# custom behavior:
+ - we can implment setTimeout to make a queue system to send the multiple request
+ - we can send XML data instead of JSON
+ - We can implement websocket instead of AJAX to send the request

 # Router #
- - Router means a object that maps URL of App.
+ - Router is a object that maps URL of App.

 ### routes:
  - urls pattern of App